holepunchto/bare-atomics/README.md

 #### `barrier.handle`

-An `External` with a pointer to the underlying barrier handle.
+A `SharedArrayBuffer` with the underlying barrier handle.

 #### `const success = barrier.wait()`